Aleksandar-Dimitrovski/Figma-Design-Implementation/README.md

-Portfolio Page
+Implementation of a Figma design

-This is a static responsive to all devices portfolio page consisting of 2 pages, created with HTML, CSS, Bootstrap, and JavaScript based on a Figma design by a UX/UI student, built from scratch.
+This is a static and responsive portfolio page that adapts to all devices.
+It consists of 2 pages and was created with HTML, CSS, Bootstrap and JavaScript, based on a Figma design by a UX/UI student.
+It was built from scratch.

 Overview
 This portfolio page serves as a platform to showcase Marija's design skills and projects.
 It includes a hero section with a brief introduction, skill icons, and additional information about her work.